Serious Commitment

 Staying the Course

-Engagement with the challenge has been triggered.
-Participation and the lower Centre-states that generate actual involvement have been activated.
+The challenge has been accepted.
+Participation-L4B and the lower Centre-states that generate actual involvement have been activated.

-While initially a challenge may be interesting and taking it on feels exciting, the hardest part is to stay the course despite failures, setbacks and even seemingly insurmountable difficulties.
-The question to ask now is: is the embrace of participation a serious commitment?
+While a challenge may be interesting initially and taking it on feels exciting, the hardest part is to stay the course despite difficulties, failures and the emergence of seemingly insurmountable obstacles.
+That raises the question: is the embrace of participation a serious commitment?

 It will be if participation is bolstered by taking steps to stay involved.
 Such persistence entails: